 The reason I recommend this tip on getting a high NMAT score is this: not too many people are very fond of physics and are probably going to score low in this test.
 Since NMAT gives out scores based on percentile, it is best to get really high scores on exams where majority of exam takers are bound to have really low scores!

 Since NMAT gives out scores based on percentile, it is best to get really high scores on exams where majority of examinees are bound to have really low scores.

 I did this before I took the NMAT, but I didn’t go back after the first day of lessons – I know, I’m not a very patient student!
 But I still recommend this because most NMAT review centers offer a trial NMAT exam right before they start with the lessons.

 Most colleges do not teach calculus and trigonometry to their students, which means that acing these will give you an edge.

 This part of the test may rely on your testmanship.
-Well, your performance on the entire NMAT can reflect your testmanship skills, but it is on inductive reasoning trial tests and reviewers that you learn about patterns you never even knew existed!
+Although your performance on the entire NMAT can reflect your testmanship skills, it is with inductive reasoning trial tests and reviewers that you learn about patterns you never even knew existed!

-Of course, to ace the NMAT, you are going to have to do great on all subtests.
-But with the above tips on how to pass NMAT, you are on your way there.
-The most ideal tip on how to pass the NMAT is this: study hard from elementary school up to college.
-You learn about grammar, math, basic physics, and basic chemistry during your elementary and high school years, while you continue to soak up biology and social science during pre-med school.
+Unfortunately, this suggestion might be too late.
+If you study hard from grade school up to college, you learn the ropes.
+You get a good background on grammar, math, basic physics, and basic chemistry in your elementary and high school years while you continue soaking up biology and social science during pre-med school.
 After all, NMAT is an IQ test and an achievement test rolled into one.